benmvp/slides/2017/nodevember/why-react.md

 NOTES:
 - Again we have ol' faithful the `Incrementer` component
 - Except this time after we click and update state, we also call `onIncrement` event handler prop
+- We pass it `this.state.value` as a parameter
 - At the bottom is an example of how you would call it
 - We want to test the component's **public** API:
 - The markup that it renders and the callback handlers it calls